Ginger shots: How they can help your body produce GLP-1 naturally

 4. Vinelli V, Biscotti P, Martini D, Del Bo’ C, Marino M, Meroño T, Nikoloudaki O, Calabrese FM, Turroni S, Taverniti V, et al. Effects of dietary fibers on short-chain fatty acids and gut microbiota composition in healthy adults: a systematic review.
 Nutrients.
 2022;14:2559.

-5. Samad MB, Mohsin MNAB, Razu BA, et al. [6]-Gingerol from Zingiber officinale potentiates GLP-1 mediated glucose-stimulated insulin secretion in pancreatic β-cells and increases RAB8/RAB10-regulated membrane representation of GLUT4 transporters in skeletal muscle to improve hyperglycemia in Leprdb/db type 2 diabetic mice.
+5. Samad MB, Mohsin MNAB, Razu BA, et al. [6]-Gingerol from Zingiber officinale potentiates GLP-1 mediated glucose-stimulated insulin secretion in pancreatic β-cells and increases RAB8/RAB10-regulated membrane presentation of GLUT4 transporters in skeletal muscle to improve hyperglycemia in Leprdb/db type 2 diabetic mice.
 BMC Complement Altern Med.
 2017;17:395.

 6. Diakos A, Silva ML, Brito J, Moncada M, de Mesquita MF, Bernardo MA.
 The effect of ginger (Zingiber officinale Roscoe) aqueous extract on postprandial glycemia in nondiabetic adults: a randomized controlled trial.
 Foods.
 2023;12:1037.

-7. Kim CE, Kim K, Park EY, Oh YS.
+7. Kim C-E, Kim K, Park E-Y, Oh YS.
 Integrating clinical evidence with natural product therapies for elderly-onset type 2 diabetes.
 Frontiers in Pharmacology.
 2025;16:1658881.

 FAQs